Bashoto/bashoto-js/docs/docs/arcade.md

 # Bashoto ArcadeJavascript Library

+These docs are still a work in progress, bit should give you an idea of how things are going to look

 This is a library for the Bashoto Arcade API for local leaderboards.
 To use this library registration is required at [https://arcade.bashoto.com](https://arcade.bashoto.com) to obtain an ApplicationKey.